The Best Retinol Eye Creams For Wrinkles, Dark Circles & Under-Eye Bags

 Here’s what to keep in mind when choosing a retinol eye cream.

-1. Your skin’s familiarity with retinol
+1. Your Skin’s Familiarity with Retinol

 This is important because retinol requires caution for beginners.
-So it’s not smart to use it around the eyes without even trying on the rest of the face.
+So it’s not smart to use it around the eyes without even trying it on the rest of the face.
 But you don’t have to.

 Additionally, you can try eye creams with encapsulated retinol.
 Encapsulation means that the ingredient is released slowly and gradually as opposed to instantly.
 That way, you use the real thing but with a significantly lower potential for irritation.

-2. Your skin’s sensitivity
+2. Your Skin’s Sensitivity

 Under normal conditions, people with sensitive skin would choose products based on formulation.
 You’d go for a fragrance-free or alcohol-free eye cream and that would be it.